 Instead, topical vitamin A, as creams and lotions, has shown some promising signs.
 Topical medications change the vitamin into a retinoid that can be rubbed on your skin.
 Topical retinoids have a demonstrated track record of treating skin conditions, including acne.
 Retinoids have the ability to regenerate and heal your skin.
-For severe acne cases resistant to topical treatment, the vitamin A derivative oral isotretinoin can be used as a potential remedy but should be used under the guidance of a dermatologist.
+For severe acne cases resistant to topical treatment, the vitamin A derivative oral isotretinoin may be a potential remedy but should be used under the guidance of a dermatologist.

 Researchers are increasingly finding a clearer connection between vitamin D levels and acne.
 A 2014 study, for example, found a correlation with vitamin D levels and skin health.
 Another study of 39 people found that people with clinical vitamin D deficiencies who also had acne saw improvements in their symptoms upon taking oral vitamin D supplements.
 The results from this study suggest that those with skin issues consider testing their vitamin D levels among other nutrients.

 B-vitamins have yielded mixed results in managing skin health.
-Studies of vitamin B12 supplements actually showed that these supplements can lead to the emergence of acne or exacerbate existing acne when taken in high doses.
+Studies of vitamin B12 supplements actually showed that this supplement can actually lead to the emergence of acne or exacerbate existing acne when taken in high doses.
 However, another study showed that pantothenic acid – or vitamin B5 – helped reduce facial lesions caused by acne after being applied topically for 12 weeks.
 Vitamin B5 is known to support the metabolism of fatty acids, which may potentially manage excess sebum production that can contribute to acne.

 Recent studies have shown that the use of probiotics may be effective in promoting healthy skin.
-The topical application of probiotics in skincare has been shown to increase skin properties that keep the skin moist and target factors that can lead to acne formation.
-Probiotics can bring out the production of health ceramides that restore health fats and boost healthy skin.
+The topical application of probiotics in skincare has been shown to increase skin properties that keep the skin moist and target factors that can potentially lead to acne formation.
+Probiotics can bring out the production of healthy ceramides that restore healthy fats and boost healthy skin.

 If acne is a problem for you, you should talk to your dermatologist and consider making some slight dietary adjustments.